jeffgillan/R4R/journal/journal_17oct2023.md

 ### Thorn:
 I need more explanation of why we use gitignore files.
 I understand how to implement them, but I'm not sure why they would be useful in my own repos.

 Going back to the website topic, I would like to learn how to put custom themes and logos on my website.
-I tried downloading a custom theme and editing my mkdocs files, but it didn't work for some reason.
+I tried downloading a custom theme and editing my mkdocs file, but it didn't work for some reason.